rust-stuco/lectures/week14/concurrency.md

 ![bg right:30% 75%](../images/ferris_does_not_compile.svg)

-Recall that we often had to `move` things into `std::thread::spawn`.
+Recall that we usually had to `move` variables and values into closures for `std::thread::spawn`.

 ```rust